db0htc/gyroheadtracker/README.md

 ![alt text](https://github.com/db0htc/gyroheadtracker/blob/main/TrackerMount.jpg "example of mounting") https://github.com/db0htc/gyroheadtracker/blob/main/TrackerMount.jpg

 No AI generated code was used in this project.
-AI was used to look up the normalization formula, which was then hand-typed in.
-This project was simple enough not to need it, and i learned more.
-Do not use AI for simple code.
+AI was used to look up the normalization formula, which was then hand-typed in